FabioMGiacomini/Recipes_App/README.md

 ## How to start

-<p>The only thing you need is an account on MongoDB Atlas (it's free) and a username and password to start.
-To sign in go here https://account.mongodb.com/account/login</p>
+`<p>`The only thing you need is an account on MongoDB Atlas (it's free) and a username and password to start.
+To sign in go here https://account.mongodb.com/account/login `</p>`

 <h3>Create a database and a user to operate with it. </h3>
 <p>Save the user name and password and the db name in your config.env file to import them in index.js</p>